 Six black obstacles (cylinders of diameter 20 cm and height 90 cm) are put in the half of the field in front of the yellow goal, as defending players.
+In KidSize the obstacles are placed within the area between the penalty mark and the goal.
 The obstacles are put at arbitrary positions by the referees, just before the start of each trial, when the robot is already waiting at the starting position and are rearranged at each trial.
 The distance between the obstacles is at least 50 cm for KidSize and at least 100 cm for TeenSize.
 No obstacles are placed in the center circle.
 The robot is placed at the center mark.
-The robot should reach the goal, enter in it, by crossing at least once the line between two obstacles and by avoiding touching all obstacles.
+The robot must reach the goal, enter in it, by crossing at least once the line between two obstacles and by avoiding touching all obstacles.
+This means that it is not allowed to walk either left or right around the cluster of obstacle poles to reach the goal.